Prep Africa

 Learning goals

-• Connect organism structure to biological function.
+• Connect cellular and molecular biology to organism-level function.

 Frequent formats